✨ Enhanced Interactive

 Management Sequence: 1) IV fluid resuscitation (addresses volume depletion), 2) Insulin therapy (treats ketoacidosis), 3) Electrolyte replacement (especially K+ and PO₄³⁻ as they shift intracellularly), 4) Continuous monitoring of acid-base evolution, 5) Transition to subcutaneous insulin.

-📚 Master This: DKA Protocols
+📚 Master This: DKA & Treatment Principles

 Case Reflection & Multi-Module Integration